-Locheil immediately returned home, and proceeded to raise his clan, as did some other gentlemen, whom Charles then provailed upon to join him.
-It being now settled that he was to erect his standard at Glenfannin on the 19th of August, he dispatched letters on the 6th of the month to all the friendly chiefs, informing them of his resolution, and desiring them to meet him at the time and place mentioned.
-In the meantime, Clanranald, returned from his unsuccessful mission to Skye, actively set about raising his own clan.
+Locheil immediately returned home, and proceeded to raise his clan, as did some other gentlemen, whom Charles then prevailed upon to join him.
+It being now settled that he was to erect his standard at Glenfinnin on the 19th of August, he dispatched letters on the 6th of the month to all the friendly chiefs, informing them of his resolution, and desiring them to meet him at the time and place mentioned.
+In the meantime, Clauranald, returned from his unsuccessful mission to Skye, actively set about raising his own clan.

-^{} Mr. Home's account of this affair is very curious, and probably in the main true.
-Nevertheless, it must not be overlooked that, in the Jacobite Memoirs compiled from the papers of Dishop Porbes (p.
-22, nole), there is a statement, upon the z-wilt of two good witnesses, which some may think at variance with the narrative of the historian.
-It is there alleged that Locheil, before agreeing to come out, took full security for the value of his estates from the Prince, and that it was to fulfil this engagement that Charles, after the unfortunate conclusion of the enterprise, obtained a French regiment for Locheil.
-It is searcely necessary to remark, that the presence of generous feelings does not necessarily forbid the dictates of prudence and caution : both anecdotes may be true.
+\ Mr. Home's account of this affair is very curious, and probably in the main true.- Nevertheless, it must not be overlooked that, in the Jacobite Memoirs compiled from the papers of Bishop Porbes (p.
+22, nole), there is a statement, upon the paint of two good witnesses, which some may think at variance with the narrative of the historian.
+It is there alleged that Locheil, before agreeing to come out, took full security for the value of his estates from the Prince, and that it was to fulfil this engagement that Charles, after the unfortunate conclusion of the enterprise, obtained a Prench regiment for Locheil.
+It is searcely necessary to remark, that the presence of generous feelings does not necessarily forbid the dictates of prudence and caution: both ancelotes may be true.

-Charles removed, about the 11th of August, from the furm-house of Borodale, to the mansion of Kinlochmoidart, snatted seven miles off.
-While he and his company went by sea, with the baggage and artillery, the guard of Clauranald Macdonalds, which had been already appointed about his person, marched by the more eircuitons route along the shore of the intervening bays.
-At Kinlochmoidart t he was joined by Mr. John Murray, of Broughton, the same who has already been was joined by Mr. John Murray, of Broughton, the same who has alrendy been mentioned as an emissary of the Prince to his Scottish friends, and who, after waiting during June to warn him from the west coast, had afterwards returned to his honse in Peeblesshire.
-Mr. Murray, who was a man of good talents and education, had new once more come to the Highlands, in order to join an enterprise which it was too late to think of stopping.
-From this time he neted throughout the whole campaign as the Prince's secretary.
-Charles remained at Kinlochmoidart ill the 18th, when he went by water to Glenaladale, the seat of another chieftain of the clan MacDonald, upon the brink of Loch Shiel.
+Charles removed, about the 11th of August, from the furm-house of Borodale, to the mansion of Kinlochmoidart, statated seven miles off.
+While he and his company went by sea, with the baggage and artillery, the guard of Clauranald Macdonalds, which had been already appointed about his person, marched by the more circuitous route along the shore of the intervening bays.
+At Kinlochmoidart the was joined by Mr. John Murray, of Broughton, the same who has already been mentioned as an emissary of the Prince to his Scottish friends, and who, after waiting during June to warn him from the west coast, had afterwards returned to his house in Peeblesshire.
+Mr. Murray, who was a man of good talents and education, had now once more come to the Highlands, in order to join an enterprise which it was too late to think of stopping.
+From this time he acted throughout the whole campaign as the Prince's secretary.
+Charles remained at Kinlochmoidart till the 18th, when he went by water to Glenaladale, the seat of another chieftain of the clan MacDonald, upon the brink of Loch Shiel.
 He was here joined by Gordon of Glenbucket, a veteran partisan who had figured in the affair of 1715, and who brought with him a prisoner of the opposite party, in the person of Capt.
-Sweetenham, of Guise's regiment, who had been taken by the Keppoch Macdonalds, while travelling from Ruthven barracks, in Badenoch, to Fort William.- From Glenaladale he proceeded next morning, with a company of about five-andtwenty persons, in three boats, to the enstern extremity of Loch Shiel, near which was the place where he designed to raise his standard.
+Sweetenham, of Guise's regiment, who had been taken by the Keppoch Macdonalds, while travelling from Ruthven barracks, in Badenoch, to Fort William.-From Glenaladale he proceeded next morning, with a company of about five-and-twenty persons, in three boats, to the eastern extremity of Loch Shiel, near which was the place where he designed to raise his standard.